abhishekkksharma/Jobtrails-2.0/README.md

 Aman Singh- [LinkdIn Profile](www.linkedin.com/in/aman-singh-96115a335)

-In Partial Fulfillment for the Award of the Degree of Bachelor of Engineering in Computer Science Engineering (CSE)

-Chitkara University, Rajpura, Punjab
-November 2024

 Abstract
 The JobTrails project is a front-end development initiative created by first-year B.Tech CSE students to demonstrate their skills in building a responsive, user-friendly job search platform.
 Using HTML, CSS, and JavaScript, JobTrails focuses on providing job seekers with a seamless, mobile-friendly interface for browsing job listings.
 It features dynamic filters for location, job type, and other criteria, ensuring a smooth user experience across all devices.